Webinar

 Michel: What do we see in the markets?
 More demand for personalization, to show those relevant ads.
 I hear a lot of people even saying: I don't mind ads actually, as long as they are relevant to me.
 I don't mind ads if they play out well, if they are smooth, I don't mind it too much.
 If they're not too intrusive, if they're relevant to me, I don't mind.
 And of course advertisers like to hear that message.

-Getting to a broadcast-like experience, something that really comes up a lot in questions to customers to us: I wanna match broadcast with my OTP on ads, on latency.
+Getting to a broadcast-like experience, something that really comes up a lot in questions to customers to us: I want to match broadcast with my OTP on ads, on latency.

 Fill rate and rendering rate.
 So rendering rates - the number of ad inventory you reserve versus the one that is actually viewed is a topic.
 You see a lot of questions coming up there.
 And the fill rate - you have your ad spots that viewers don't like that you're showing out.
-So you do wanna fill them up correctly, relevantly, personalized, but you don't wanna show slate because that's even worse for you.
+So you do want to fill them up correctly, relevantly, personalized, but you don't want to show slate because that's even worse for you.

-And then the last thing is, measuring the experience because there's nothing as bad as your ad playing out that for your experience, for your app, for your brand, but neither for the brands that you're advertising for.
+And then the last thing is - measuring the experience because there's nothing as bad as your ad playing out bad for your experience, for your app, for your brand, but neither for the brands that you're advertising for.
 So super important parts, I hope I got that right a bit, Willem?

 Willem: I think you did a very good job.
 Nothing to add there.